Architecture of London: The City Churches

+The famous St Mary-le-Bow (1680) a blend of classical and gothic influences.

+St. Mary Aldermary (1681), an example of one of the city churches built in a faithful Neo-Gothic style.

+The distinctive tiered spire of St. Bride's, Fleet Street (1684), the tallest of the city churches at 69 m (226 ft).

 The 51 city churches (25 of which survive, the remainder being lost to demolition or The Blitz) designed by Wren and his team are of great architectural significance.
 Stylistically they are eclectic and inventive designs, often built on small and limiting sites with the towers being the most architecturally inventive feature of their exteriors.
-Their variation in design and style is a result of the restraints relating to the location and context of each of these churches, but also because much of the design work was caried out by other architects in Wren's team, most notably Nicholas Hawksmoor and John Vanburgh, who were to become the other most prominent figures in the emerging English Baroque style and were arguably more exuberant in their style than Wren.
+Their variation in design and style is a result of the restraints relating to the location and context of each of these churches, but also because much of the design work was carried out by other architects in Wren's team, most notably Nicholas Hawksmoor and John Vanburgh, who were to become the other most prominent figures in the emerging English Baroque style and were arguably more exuberant in their style than Wren.
 Among the most famous of these new churches is St Bride's Fleet Street with its unique tiered spire and St Mary-le-Bow, which blends Baroque and Gothic influences.